jayesh1974/Smile-Detector/README.md

 Smile Detector

 Detects a person's face, eyes and smile.
-Made using OpenCV
+Made using OpenCV and Haar Cascades.